 Classical Music Appreciation

 Exploring the works of various classical composers, illustrated by examples of their works and careers, together with background information on their lives.
+Email for details – a second group has now started to cater for the numbers interested.

 Weekly Tuesday 10-12 am